 Both shared and custom categories — along with all the change items inside them — are visible to clients in the Client Portal.
 The Changes to Be Made tab is a shared space between you and your client.
 If a change is on this tab, the client can see it and check it off as complete.

 This means you should only add changes that you're comfortable with the client seeing.
-If you need to track something internal — like "follow up with estate attorney next quarter" or "review allocation after market correction" — don't put it on the Changes tab.
+If you need to track something internal — like "follow up with estate attorney next quarter" or "review allocation after market correction" — don't put it on the Changes page.

 How to Keep Something Internal